sdg9/CodenamesGame/README.md

   - [ ] Display IP for client running server
 - [ ] Confirm behavior on Android
 - [ ] Confirm behavior on iOS
-- Items previously working in Round 1 now need to be addressed again
+- [ ] Items previously working in Round 1 now need to be addressed again
   - [ ] Restore ability to toggle over to list of words and what team they belong to (for the two cluegivers)
   - [ ] Ability to leave game
   - [ ] Ability to reset game (make a new one)
   - [ ] Animate card on press

-# Screenshot
+# Screenshots

 ![Main Menu](/screenshots/mainMenu.png?raw=true "Main Menu")
 ![New Game](/screenshots/newGame.png?raw=true "New Game")s